 Since what you ate, how much you ate, your bio-individuality, how long you cheated, and how adept your body is to the keto diet, all affect your recovery time, there’s no way to predict exactly when you’ll get back into ketosis if you “cheat” on the keto diet.
 However, you WILL get back into fat-burning ketosis, so do yourself a favor: don’t be hard on yourself, and start eating to your macros (lots of healthy fats, and minding your number of calories) and keto meal plan again.
 You’ll soon be right back on track, so keto on!

 And the way to know if you’re back in ketosis is to track your progress with the Keto-Mojo blood glucose and ketone meter.
 While you’re at it, download the free app, so you can easily view trends and graphs on your mobile device.
-In the app, you can also sign up for MyMojoHealth which allows you to store an unlimited number of readings in a secure cloud platform, review your readings on multiple devices, connect your readings to other popular health apps, and even share your readings with your healthcare provider.
+In the app, you can also sign up for a MyMojoHealth account which allows you to store an unlimited number of readings in a secure cloud platform, review your readings on multiple devices, order supplies right from the app, connect your readings to other popular health apps, and even share your readings with your healthcare provider.
 Learn more here.